-Secondly, we applied the IsoSource stable isotope mixing model (Phillips and Gregg, 2003) to quantitatively determine the proportional contribution of each of the sources (i.e. 4-5 soil depth intervals, as in Methods) to the plant stem water δ^{18} O signature.
+- varying depths in the soil profile to determine at which depth the two values correspond to each other (Fig. B1).
+This soil depth is interpreted as the mean depth from which the plant extracted its water during the preceding time period.
+This approach assumes that roots preferentially take soil water from a single depth zone during any given period of time (Asbjornsen et al., 2007). - 25 Secondly, we applied the IsoSource stable isotope mixing model (Phillips and Gregg, 2003) to quantitatively determine the proportional contribution of each of the sources (i.e. 4-5 soil depth intervals, as in Methods) to the plant stem water δ^{18} O signature.
 In this method, all possible combinations of each source contribution (1-100%) were examined in 1 % increments.
 Combinations of source contributions that summed to the observed plant stem δ^{18} O signature within a small tolerance (1 %) were considered to be feasible solutions.
-Based on this set of all feasible solutions, the frequency distribution, mean and 1-99th percentile range of the potential proportional contribution of each source were determined (for details, see Phillips and Gregg, 2003).
-Uncertainty associated with the proportional contributions from the 0-5 and 5-
+Based on this set of all feasible solutions, the frequency distribution, mean and 1-99th percentile range of the potential proportional contribution of

-10 cm layer (Reckenholz 2012) was high (i.e. the range of potential source contributions was relatively large).
+- 5 each source were determined (for details, see Phillips and Gregg, 2003).
+Uncertainty associated with the proportional contributions from the 0-5 and 5-10 cm layer (Reck-enholz 2012) was high (i.e. the range of potential source contributions was relatively large).
 Therefore we used the a posteriori approach outlined by Phillips et al. (2005) to combine the 0-5 cm and 5-10 cm layer into one single layer (0-10 cm).
-To this end, we imported the output files from the IsoSource model containing all the feasible source contribution solutions into Excel, and created the aggregate 0-10 cm soil layer as the sum of the 0-5 and 5-10 cm soil layer.
+To this end, we - 10 imported the output files from the IsoSource model containing all the feasible source contribution solutions into Excel, and created the aggregate 0-10 cm soil layer as the sum of the 0-5 and 5-10 cm soil layer.
 Subsequently, we calculated the new mean and range for the aggregated 0-10 cm layer.
 Both the direct inference and the IsoSource method assume that the only water source was soil water in the 0 to 40 cm soil depth interval.

-For Tänikon 2011, all the plant samples of L perenne, T repens and C intybus and one sample of T pratense (control, mixture, replicate 1) were contaminated during the cryogenic vacuum distillation process due to a faulty vacuum, and therefore we only present the results for T pratense for Tänikon 2011.
-To avoid the risk of overinterpreting the data and to increase the comparability with the direct inference approach we focus on the proportional contribution to water uptake from the 0-10 cm soil depth interval (instead of all four soil depth intervals) calculated by the IsoSource model.
+For Tänikon 2011, all the plant samples of L. perenne, T. repens and C. intybus and one sample of T. pratense (control, mixture, replicate 1) were contaminated during the cryogenic vacuum distillation process due to a faulty vacuum, and therefore we only present the results for T. pratense for Tänikon 2011.
+To avoid the risk of overinterpreting the data and to increase the comparability with the direct inference approach we focus on the proportional contribution to water uptake from the 0-10 cm soil depth interval.

 We aimed to assess whether the vertical soil niche occupation of different species became less similar in mixture compared to monoculture (hypothesis 3).
-To this end, we calculated the proportional similarity index (PS) (Colwell and Futuyma, 1971) of the proportional contribution to water uptake of the 0-10 and 10-40 cm soil depth interval (p_i), between pairs of species (species 1 and 2) for the Reckenholz 2012 data.
+To this end,

-282 PS =
+25 we calculated the proportional similarity index (PS) (Colwell and Futuyma, 1971) of the proportional contribution to water uptake of the 0-10 and 10-40 cm soil depth interval

-$$1 - 0.5 \sum{i=1}^{n} |p{1i} - p{2i}|$$
+(p_i) , between pairs of species (species 1 and 2) for the Reckenholz 2012 data.

-(1)
+$$PS = 1 - 0.5 \sum{i=1}^{n} |p{1i} - p{2i}|$$